 #2 Never overwhelm your roadmap by adding things that you’re not sure about:

 Creating a roadmap with information is fun!
 But you can overwhelm it by adding all the fluffs that you have in your mind.
 For PMs and developers, it is a pride to give customers a meaningful release and keeping them excited about their work for future releases.

-However, when you add a lot of information in the roadmap at the beginning, and you can’t make it reality later, customers might think you are just giving fake promises on creating things.
+However, when you add a lot of information in the roadmap at the beginning, and you can’t make it a reality later, customers might think you are just giving fake promises on creating things.
 So, it is advisable to add things only that you can do in a fixed period.

-Don’t add all the feature requests in your roadmap.
-However, you’re building products for the customers, don’t plan all the requests received in one release, instead, try to prioritize it for each quarterly phase.
+Don’t add all the feature requests to your roadmap.
+However, you’re building products for the customers, don't plan all the requests received in one release, instead, try to prioritize it for each quarterly phase.
 But, don’t forget to respond to each feature request.

 Always remember that when you add things to the roadmap that will eventually create more excitement among people.
 Roadmap becomes meaningful only when the things added in it become reality.

 Gaining customers’ trust is a very daunting process but if you make them feel their needs are not happening they will switch in a matter of seconds.

 Your product roadmap is built based on both customer feedback and requests, as well as your internal team members’ concerns about the feature.

 However, you need not close off the feedback options once you’ve created the roadmap.
 Always have the feedback loop for overall product longevity.
 Because it helps you to find whether you’re building the right one.